 Sleep, wake, repeat: For many people with Parkinson’s, it happens all night.
 This broken sleep pattern is called sleep fragmentation.

-Your doctor should be aware of your sleep-problem specifics in order to tailor a treatment strategy know about the details of your sleep problems to make a treatment for you.
+Your doctor should be aware of your sleep-problem specifics in order to tailor a treatment strategy for you.
 It could include:

 Medication to help you sleep better.
 Clonazepam (Klonopin), a long-acting sedative, may help you sleep more normally.